 If you feel particularly tight in the hips, struggle with back problems or feel your overall energy is not flowing as it should, Yin yoga could be your answer.
 Yin yoga is about reaching into the deeper connective tissues of the body.
 It releases both physical blockages as well as the more subtle, energetic ones.
 By holding the mostly seated and reclined postures for three to five minutes, circulation in the tendons, ligaments and fascia improves.
 This opens up the major joints of the body and releases tension throughout the whole body, improving overall mobility.
 The challenge of holding still teaches you to find inner focus and concentration as well.
 You leave a Yin class with sensation of deep restoration.

-This traditional way of practicing yoga is very suitable for beginners.
+This traditional way of practicing yoga is suitable for beginners and advanced students alike.
 After dynamic sun salutations, the pace slows down and poses are held for a while (eight to ten breaths or even longer).
 Therefore, there is time to work on correct alignment and modifications where necessary.
 This helps to understand the poses and forms an excellent basis for other style of yoga such as Vinyasa.
 The class always includes standing postures, seated asanas and poses on the belly and on the back.
 I often include some meditation and pranayama too, offering a very complete training for body and soul.

 If you like to flow and dance, Vinyasa yoga is a perfect way to express that creativity.
 While moving with the breath you flow through a sequence of standing and seated poses that can range from easy to advanced.
 You get to work on your core, the alignment of your body in space, your balance and your flexibility.
 My Vinyasa classes are never the same.
 The level of the participants and the energy of the day inspire the sequence.